Forest Refuge Schedule 2024

 March 1 - March 31, 2024

-Rebecca Bradshaw & Roxanne Dault
+Rebecca Bradshaw & Devon Hase

-In the quiet of winter morphing into the vibrancy of spring, Rebecca and Roxanne will share a somatic and heart centered orientation to meditation practice.
+In the quiet of winter morphing into the vibrancy of spring, Rebecca and Devon will share a somatic and heart centered orientation to meditation practice.
 By grounding ourselves in our sense world with kind hearted presence, we develop compassion and wisdom leading to the unbinding of the heart mind.

 Open